GuG-Shadamu/Finance/curve_construction.md

 # Yield Curve Construction (Bootstrap)

+Definations:

+- **Yield Curve**: is to map the market quotes of liquid instrument to curve which would represent the expectation of the future rate
+- **Term Structure**: describes the relationship between yields with different matruities

 ### Step 1: Market Data

 Gather market data on fixed income instruments, including their prices and corresponding maturities.